 5. Paid Time Off

-Everyone has obligations outside of the workplace and experiences the occasional illness.
+Everyone has obligations outside of the workplace, and most people experience occasional illness.
 But, without paid time off, they can be hard to manage.
 You might struggle to make doctor’s appointments, handle the needs of your children, or simply to recover after getting sick if you can’t get away from work.
 But, with suitable leave, you can take the time you need without having to sacrifice anything from your paycheck.

 What National Employee Benefits Day Is All About

-Ultimately, National Employee Benefits Day is a great time to review what you have or what you from an employer.
+Ultimately, National Employee Benefits Day is a great time to review what you have or what you want from your job.
 Not every company offers the same benefits, so look closely at their programs to ensure you get everything you need.

 Which kinds of employee benefits do you value the most, readers?